 Removal of feature or attribute from a supported product specification, and that are present in a feature or attribute combination within the interoperability catalogue.

-A correction to a supported product specification that triggers a version incrementation (n.n.0), which may break the link from the interoperability catalogue to the supported product specification.
+A correction to a supported product specification that triggers a version increment (n.n.0), which may break the link from the interoperability catalogue to the supported product specification.

 Matters of navigational safety as they arise.